-- 1. The Editor of the service in which the erroneous price was detected informs the Commodity Team Compliance Leads of the details of the error.
-The Commodity Team Compliance Leads ensures this is reported to the Compliance Lead and Price Governance Committee, either in the next scheduled compliance report or immediately if deemed sufficiently impactful, for example where the error impacts a significant number of price users and where that would be commercially impactful; - The Editor investigates the cause of the error by inspection of call and Benchmark Determination logs, spreadsheet and other publication infrastructure, and conversations with relevant price assessor, Production or IT employees; - The Editor determined the correct price and republished this.
-This may involve the purging of any incorrect values and replacement with correct values in all locations: CRU Online tables; Excel workbooks; tables or text references in PDF documents; Interactive Data Tool, and; data feeds; - 4.
-All customers of the price are informed of the correction by publishing a price notice on relevant product page/s CRU Online with link to "Product Alert" email, and; note in PDF document by any price table.
+- The Editor of the service in which the erroneous price was detected informs the Commodity Team Compliance Leads of the details of the error.
+The Commodity Team Compliance Leads ensures this is reported to the Compliance department and Price Governance Committee, either in the next scheduled compliance report or immediately if deemed sufficiently impactful, for example where the error impacts a significant number of price users and where that would be commercially impactful; - 2.
+The Editor investigates the cause of the error by inspection of call and Benchmark Determination logs, spreadsheet and other publication infrastructure, and conversations with the relevant price assessor, Production or IT employees; - The Editor determined the correct price and republished this.
+This may involve the purging of any incorrect values and replacement with correct values in all locations: CRU Online tables; Excel workbooks; tables or text references in PDF documents; Interactive Data Tool,; data feeds and DataLab; - 4.
+All customers of the price are informed of the correction by publishing a price notice on the relevant product page/s CRU Online with a link to the "Product Alert" email, and; note in the PDF document by any price table.
 This should specify: - a.
 The price series where values were incorrect; - b.
-Where incorrect values appeared (e.g. online tables, Excel workbooks etc.); - c.
+Where incorrect values appeared (e.g. online tables, Excel workbooks, DataLab etc.); - c.
 The period/s of time when incorrect values appeared; - d.
 The incorrect values and confirm correct values; - e.
 The email address of the relevant Editor with an option to respond to the correction notice. - 5.
 If any complaints resulting from the change to a published price are received, these follow the complaints process as detailed in section 5.1; - 6.
-The Editor should then review current systems and processes and determine if that was a contributing factor to the error generation: - 7.
-If yes, a process review should be initiated, changes made if required, and the changes and outcomes reported to the Compliance Lead and Price Governance Committee.
+The Editor should then review current systems and processes and determine if that was a contributing factor to the error generation; - 7.
+If yes, a process review should be initiated, changes made if required, and the changes and outcomes reported to the Compliance department and Price Governance Committee.

-4.4 Internal review, methodology changes or price cessation
+4.4 Internal Review, Methodology Changes or Price Cessation